 Regional centre staff invite your suggestions, ideas, and comments.
 These people are the liaison between UCFV and the communities it serves, and they welcome your input.
 Please drop in!

-UCFV is grateful to these organizations and many others for the assistance they provide in bringing more effective programming to the people of the Fraser Valley.
+UCFV is grateful to these organizations for the assistance they provide in bringing more effective programming to the people of the Fraser Valley.

-For more information on contracted UCFV services, contact a Continuing Education representative at the UCFV centre nearest you.
+For more information on contracted UCFV services, contact a Continuing Studies representative at the UCFV centre nearest you.

 Barbara Harms, Adult Education diploma (UBC)